Pull Request Testing

 The value of shifting left (testing as close to the initial development as possible) is obvious: Catching bugs before they’re merged to a shared environment keeps pipelines clear, improves quality, and speeds up delivery.

 And QA Wolf makes it possible for any team.
-If you bring the preview environments to test, we’ll handle the rest.
+Connect your preview environments, and tests run automatically from there.

 How it's done